yuya-s/CPQ-aware-index/README.md

 Please see a file in 'data' directory for a concrete example.
 The data is from [robots dataset](http://tinyurl.com/gnexfoy).

 ### Query
-Our query is following conjunctive path queries, which have 'lookup', 'composition', 'conjuntion', and 'identity'.
+Our query is following conjunctive path queries, which have 'lookup', 'composition', 'conjunction', and 'identity'.
-Since our codes do not have parser, we need to give a query parsing tree by ourselves.
+Since our codes do not have parsers, we need to give a query parsing tree by ourselves.

-- label is represented by a sequence of 'labelId' (inverse label is 'labelId + # of labels')
+- lookup is represented by "a sequence of labelIds' (inverse label is 'labelId + # of labels')
 - composition is represented by 'j'
 - intersection is represented by 'c'
-- identity is represented by three cases 'id' (identity after look up), 'j_id' (identity after join) and 'c_id' (identity after conjunction)
+- identity is represented by three cases 'a sequence of labelIds id' (i.e., identity after look up), 'j_id' (i.e., identity after join) and 'c_id' (i.e., identity after conjunction)

 Query '0->0->1->1' can be written as follows when structural or path index stores paths with 2 length.
 > j